 West Virginia Laws on Service Dogs and Emotional Support Animals

-Under West Virginia's White Cane Law and the federal Americans with Disabilities Act (ADA), people with disabilities may bring service animals to all "public accommodations," including restaurants, theaters, schools, stores, businesses, motels, and more.
-Below, we explain which public accommodations are covered, which animals qualify as service animals, and some rules you may need to follow with your service animal.
+Under West Virginia's White Cane Law and the federal Americans with Disabilities Act (ADA), people with disabilities have the right to bring service animals to all "public accommodations," including restaurants, theaters, schools, stores, and motels.

-Under the ADA, a service animal is a dog (or miniature horse) that has been trained to perform disability-related tasks for the benefit of a person with a disability.
+Under the ADA, a service animal is a dog (or miniature horse) trained to perform disability-related tasks for a person with a disability.
+(28 C.F.R. § 36.104.)
 In addition to hearing dogs and guide dogs, service animals that must be allowed into public accommodations under the ADA include:

-• seizure alert animals, which let their handlers know of impending seizures, and may also guard their handlers during seizure activity
+• seizure alert animals, which let their handlers know of impending seizures and might also guard their handlers during seizure activity

 • allergen alert animals, which let their handlers know of foods or other substances that could be dangerous (such as peanuts), and

-• psychiatric service animals, which can help their handlers manage mental and emotional disabilities by reminding handlers to take medication, checking spaces for intruders, or providing calming pressure during panic attacks.
+• psychiatric service animals, which can help their handlers manage mental and emotional disabilities by reminding them to take medication, checking spaces for intruders, or providing calming pressure during panic attacks.

 West Virginia's White Cane Law defines a service animal as a guide dog, signal dog, or other animal individually trained to perform work or tasks for someone with a physical or mental disability.
+(W. VA.
+Code § 5-15-3.)
 The law lists the following as examples of tasks a service animal might perform:

 • guiding those with visual impairments